 Using Google Analytics

 Google Analytics is a free analytics tool that gives you detailed data on your website visitors and their actions on your site.
+For example, it can show what people searched for to find your website.
 In order to access Google Analytics you need to have or create a Google account.
 You also need to add some of Google’s ‘tracking code’ to each of your website pages that you wish to monitor.
 After adding the tracking code it may take a few hours before Google Analytics starts collecting your data.

 Google Analytics provides many different reports that help you know which areas of your website need improvement.